Dimakl/architecture-hse-course/README.md

-# First homework for Architecture.
+# Second homework for Architecture.

 ## Variant:
  - ___Artifact 10: Well of wisdom___